Subway Cinema.

 Subway Cinema was the first in America to recognize the works of Hong Kong genre masters Johnnie To and Tsui Hark with retrospectives and to bring wider attention to New Korean Cinema with When Korean Cinema Attacks! - the New York Korean Film Festival 2001.

 Today, Subway Cinema’s primary focus is on retrospective programming and on the preservation of America’s heritage of Asian film exhibition.
-Current events include Old School Kung Fu Fest (a showcase for the best of classic martial arts films) and Hong-Kong-a-Thon!
-(12-hour marathons of classic Hong Kong genre films from the 80s and 90s).
+Current events include Old School Kung Fu Fest (a showcase for the best of classic martial arts films), the Hong-Kong-a-Thon!
+(12-hour marathons of classic Hong Kong genre films from the 80s and 90s), and Sundays on Fire at the Nitehawk Prospect Park.
 In 2019, Subway Cinema teamed up with Film at Lincoln Center for the largest North American retrospective of New Korean Cinema (Relentless Invention: New Korean Cinema, 1996-2003).

 Over the years, Subway Cinema has received generous support from Hong Kong Economic and Trade Office New York, Korean Cultural Center New York, Taipei Cultural Center in New York, Ministry of Culture, Republic of China (Taiwan), The Korea Society, and Kenneth A. Cowin Foundation, among others.